-There are a few techniques which allow to create quite complicated and intricate crochet patterns by joining separate motifs together.
+There are a few techniques which allow us to create quite complicated and intricate crochet patterns by joining separate motifs together.
 Information about sewing motifs, using "Join-as-you-go" method, and filling a space between large motifs with additional small motifs-inserts can be found on the Crochet Motifs page.